Skip to main content

 Route viewer

-The March 2023 update brought a new Route viewer tool that allow you to see one or several routes at a time including those belonging to multiple users and/or multiple days at once.
+A Route viewer tool allows you to see one or several routes at a time including those belonging to multiple users and/or multiple days at once.

 When in the draft stage of a routing session, the Route viewer will also allow you to see your draft routes, or a combination of the draft and published (live) routes at the same time.